spacetelescope/jwst/docs/jwst/straylight/main.rst

 Assumption
 ----------
 The current stray-light correction is only valid for MIRI MRS Short wavelength data.
-The straylight step uses information from the regions reference file that was previously loaded into meta data of the input image by the assign_wcs step.
+The straylight step uses information about which pixels belong to a slice and which pixels are located in the slice gaps This informations  is contained meta data of the input image and was loaded from a reference file by the assign_wcs step.
 Thus running the assign_wcs on the input data is a prerequisite to  the straylight step.

 Overview
 --------